 Fish and chips are always popular.
 However, it is worth noting that deep-fried fish will likely also have a high number of omega-6s, which compete, in a way, with omega-3s for the same enzymes.

 But these replacements contain ALA omega-3s, of which your children can only convert a small proportion to DHA and EPA omega-3s.
-These last two types are the ones your children really need.16
+These last two types are the ones your children really need.18

 Giving kids omega-3 supplements